Tool Learning 1 - Use Fuzzilli on Real Targets

 $ cp /The/Path/to/fuzzilli/Targets/JavaScriptCore/fuzzbuild.sh ./

-After this, we can begin to run fuzzilli
+After this, we can start running Fuzzilli:

 1